 Level III of the exam is made up of vignettes with multiple choice questions and essay responses.
 The exam is split into two equal sessions of two hours and 12 minutes each (four hours and 24 minutes combined).
 The topics are the same as Level II.

 How Difficult Is the CFA Exam?

 The CFA exam is distinctly tougher than the typical standardized tests you might have taken to get into college.
-According to the CFA Institute, the pass rates for students who took the exam in February 2022 are as follows:
+According to the CFA Institute, the average 10 year pass rates for students are as follows: